ddwalk77/FDIP/README.md

 The preliminary indication from implementations on the test data as outlined above was that Random Forest was the best performer.
-Because of this, Random Forest with multi-output was revisited with the two target features only and refined hyperparemters as outlined above, with the intention of finding a good fit.
+Because of this, Random Forest with multi-output was revisited with the two target features only and refined hyperparameters as outlined above, with the intention of finding a good fit.
 This is available in RandomForestMulti.ipynb.
 The increase in performance was negligible.